mtxslv/StudyingMachineLearning/PaulGAllenSchool/ReadMe.md

     * Projects

         The Collaborative Filtering project can be [found here](https://courses.cs.washington.edu/courses/csep546/17au/psetwww/2/).
 The dataset can be downloaded in the project webpage.

+8. _Learning Theory_
+    * Extra Materials

+        In the folder ```/books/``` you can find a paper wrote by Cullen Schaffer.
+It helps explain the "No Free Lunch" Theorem (or _Conservation Law of Generalization Performance_).
+It can be found [here](http://dml.cs.byu.edu/~cgc/docs/mldm_tools/Reading/LCG.pdf).